mrjxtr/rpug/README.md

 ## ✨ Features

 - **Free & Open Source** - Use it anywhere, anytime.
-No API keys, no rate limits, no BS
+No API keys, no BS
 - **Authentic Filipino Names** - From Juan dela Cruz to Princess Mae Villanueva
 - **Real Philippine Locations** - Cities and regions from Luzon to Mindanao
 - **Deterministic Seeds** - Same seed = same data (perfect for reproducible tests)